eclipse-vertx/vert.x/core_manual_ruby.md

     /a/b/c/page.html?param1=abc&param2=xyz

-Then `request.query` would contain the string `param1=abc&param2=xyz`
+Then `request.query` would return the string `param1=abc&param2=xyz`

 #### Request Headers

 The request headers are available using the `headers` method on the request object.
-The return value of the method is a Ruby Hash.
+The return value of the method is a MultiMap.
+A MultiMap differs from a normal Hash in that it allows multiple values with the same key.

-Note that the header keys are always lower-cased before being returned to you.

 Here's an example that echoes the headers to the output of the response.
 Run it and point your browser at `http://localhost:8080` to see the headers.